All Episodes

 Unfortunately for Toyota, the government realized how unrealistic their EPA tests were, which consisted of highway speeds limited to 55 miles an hour, acceleration of only 3.3 miles per hour per second.

-The new tests, which affect all 2008 models, give a much more realistic rating with highway speeds of 80 miles per hour and acceleration of eight miles per hour per second, and this has dropped the Prius' EPA down by 25% to an average of 45 miles per gallon.
+The new tests, which affect all 2008 models, give a much more realistic rating with highway speeds of 80 miles per hour and acceleration of 8 miles per hour per second.

-Just go out there and buy a four-cylinder little lawnmower, uh, put some seats on it if you want to be environmentally safe.
+Just go out there and buy a four-cylinder little lawnmower, put some seats on it if you want to be environmentally safe.

 Building a Toyota Prius causes more environmental damage than a Hummer that's on the road for three times longer than a Prius.